gkikola/ccalc/README.md

 The input expression is assumed to follow the syntax of the C programming language.
 All C operators are supported except for those with side-effects (namely assignment, increment, and decrement).
+In addition, an exponentiation operator `**` and an integer division operator `//` are provided.
 A few mathematical constants like `PI` and `E` are defined, and most of the math functions in the C standard library are available.

+Note that **ccalc** treats the `^` operator as C does: as the bitwise XOR operator and not as exponentiation.
+This behavior can be changed with the --caret-exp option.
+Otherwise the `pow` function or `**` operator may be used.

+Note also that, unlike in C, the division operator `/` may produce a floating-point result even when both operands are integers.
+To force integer division, you may use the `//` operator.

 Both integer and floating-point values may be used in the input expression.
 **ccalc** will perform conversions where necessary.
 Integer values may also be specified in binary, octal, or hexadecimal.
 Binary values should be prefixed with `0b`, octal values with `0`, and hexadecimal values with `0x`.

-Note that **ccalc** treats the `^` operator as C does: as the bitwise XOR operator and not as exponentiation.
-This behavior can be changed with the --caret-exp option.
-Also, unlike in C, the division operator `/` may produce a floating-point result even when both operands are integers.
-To force integer division, you may use the `//` operator.
+All values are signed.